-The mission of the South Fayette Township School District, in partnership with the community, is to cultivate academic, artistic, and athletic excellence of the whole child by fostering the skills to be confident, ethical, empathetic, and responsible global citizens.
+In partnership with the community, the mission of the South Fayette Township School District, a leader in innovation, is to elevate academic, artistic, and athletic excellence of the whole learner by inspiring the strength to be dynamic, ethical, and empathetic citizens who flourish in a global society.

-Shared Values
+Shared Values:

-- Education is the shared responsibility of the student, home, school, and community. - High, clear expectations are fundamental to success. - Creativity and critical thinking are the building blocks to develop an entrepreneurial spirit. - Problem solving and design thinking are key competencies for lifelong learners. - Confidence and self-esteem are critical to academic, social, and emotional growth. - Cultural and global competencies are crucial to success. - Innovation and advancement in technology, teaching techniques, and operations are essential for successful everyday performance. - Multiple pathways and measures must be used to achieve and evaluate success. - A safe, caring, positive environment with high levels of courtesy and respect is essential to maximize learning and productivity. - Communication, collaboration, and agency are relevant workplace skills every student must develop.
+- Education is the shared responsibility of the student, home, school, and community. - High, clear expectations are fundamental to success - Creativity and critical thinking are the building blocks to develop an entrepreneurial spirit. - Problem solving and design thinking are key competencies for lifelong learners. - Confidence and self-esteem are critical to academic, social, and emotional growth. - Cultural and global competencies are crucial to success. - Innovation and advancement in technology, teaching techniques, and operations are essential for successful everyday performance. - Multiple pathways and measures must be used to achieve and evaluate success. - A safe, caring, positive environment with high levels of courtesy and respect is essential to maximize learning and productivity. - Communication, collaboration, and agency are relevant workplace skills every student must develop.